Pakistan Railways Retrieve 986 Acres Land From Land Grabbers - UrduPoint

 Pakistan Railways Retrieve 986 Acres Land From Land Grabbers

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2023 ) :Pakistan Railways has retrieved as many as 986 acres of its land worth million of rupees during various anti-encroachment operations across the country from the land grabbers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Feb, 2023 ) :Pakistan Railways has retrieved as many as 986 acres of its land worth millions of rupees from land grabbers during various anti-encroachment operations across the country.

 "Around 484 acres retrieved in Punjab, 141 acres in Khyber Pakhtunkhwa, 335 acres in Sindh and only 26 acres in Balochistan," an official in the Ministry of Railways told APP.